 Ski mountaineering in Alagna in spring is the best way to get to know the Monterosaski linked ski area with its vast off-piste skiing.
-At Alagna ski resort you will find a vast range of possibilities for ski tours with sealskins and free heel, from the longest to the shorter hit and run ones.
+Between Alagna and Gressoney you will find a vast range of possibilities for ski tours with sealskins and free heel, from the longest to the shorter hit and run ones.
 Most of the tours do not involve any particular technical difficulties but it is necessary to know how to ski off-piste and absolutely essential to have the appropriate equipment.
-Those who have never used skins before, can use this opportunity to learn, since the alpine guides who accompany the tours are also ski and mountaineering instructors.
+Those who have never used skins before, can use this opportunity to learn, since the ski guides of Monte Rosa accompanying the tours are also ski and mountaineering instructors.

 Tours run from late February to mid-May but it is difficult to say when the ideal period is, since tours depend on the weather and snow conditions.